Critics of US-Taliban deal say militants can't be trusted

-Military experts note that the Taliban didn't need any monetary incentive to kill Americans.
-They also point out that the U.S. worked against the Soviets in the late 1980s, providing militants with shoulder-held anti-aircraft Stinger missiles, which turned around the course of the war and sped-up negotiated Soviet withdrawal from Afghanistan.

-"Bounties or not, what we judge the Taliban on is whether they honor the deal," said Scott Smith, an expert on Afghanistan peace processes with the US Institute of Peace.
-Both Republican and Democratic lawmakers, defense officials, and Afghan experts claim the Taliban has not taken steps to live up to the now four-month-old agreement and they are skeptical the Taliban will ever break with al-Qaida, which conducted the 9/11 attacks.
+"Bounties or not, what we judge the Taliban on is whether they honour the deal," said Scott Smith, an expert on Afghanistan peace processes with the US Institute of Peace.
+Both Republican and Democratic lawmakers, defence officials and Afghan experts claim the Taliban has not taken steps to live up to the now four-month-old agreement and they are sceptical the Taliban will ever break with al-Qaida, which conducted the 9/11 attacks.

 ALSO READ